MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Reset-LapsPassword.md

 The `Reset-LapsPassword` cmdlet tells Windows Local Administrator Password Solution (LAPS) to immediately rotate the password for the currently managed local account.
-This operation is performed regardless of the state of the current password, for example it does not matter whether the current password is considered expired or not.
+This operation is performed regardless of the state of the current password, for example it doesn't matter whether the current password is considered expired or not.

 > [!IMPORTANT]
 > This cmdlet is intended and recommended only for rare situations that require an
 > immediate password rotation, for example as a response to a machine security breach situation.
-> Excessively frequent usage of this cmdlet is not recommended.
+> Excessively frequent usage of this cmdlet isn't recommended.

-The cmdlet does not return detailed information about the results of the operation.
+The cmdlet doesn't return detailed information about the results of the operation.
 See [Use Windows LAPS event logs](https://go.microsoft.com/fwlink/?linkid=2234103) for more information on querying the resultant event log entries to get specific information on the outcome of the operation.